hazelcast/hazelcast-reference-manual/src/HazelcastJavaClient/JavaClientOverview.md

 ## Java Client Overview

-The Java client is the most full featured client.
+The Java client is the most full featured Hazelcast client.
 It is offered both with Hazelcast and Hazelcast Enterprise.
 The main idea behind the Java client is to provide the same Hazelcast functionality by proxying each operation through a Hazelcast node.
 It can access and change distributed data, and it can listen to distributed events of an already established Hazelcast cluster from another Java application.

-### Java Client Dependencies
+### Including Dependencies for Java Clients

 You should include two dependencies in your classpath to start using the Hazelcast client: `hazelcast.jar` and `hazelcast-client.jar`.